johnsonjh/VEDIT/README.md

     files, `MAC1.ASM` and `MAC2.ASM`, are referenced.
 It is assumed that these files would have been part of the currently unknown translation package (or cross-assembler software).
   * Further investigation is required.
+Once solved, the procedures need to be worked out and properly documented.
 []()

 []()